Irish republicanism: 1970–1985

-Divisions began to emerge in the Republican movement between leftists and conservatives.
+Divisions began to emerge in the Republican movement between leftists and traditional militants.
 The leader of the IRA, Cathal Goulding believed that the IRA could not beat the British with military tactics and should turn into a workers' revolutionary movement that would overthrow both governments to achieve a 32-county socialist republic through the will of the people (after WWII the IRA no longer engaged in any actions against the Republic).
 Goulding also drove the IRA into an ideologically Marxist–Leninist direction which attracted idealistic young supporters in the Republic, but alienated and angered many of the IRA's core supporters in the North.
 In particular, his decision to regard the UVF as deluded rather than as the enemy, was anathema to traditionalists and those who were its potential victims.

 The argument led to a split in 1970, between the Official IRA (supporters of Goulding's Marxist line) and the Provisional IRA (also called Provos, traditional nationalist republicans).
 The Provos were led by Seán Mac Stíofáin and immediately began a large scale campaign against British state forces and economic targets in Northern Ireland.
 The Official IRA were also initially drawn into an armed campaign by the escalating communal violence.
 In 1972, the Official IRA declared a cease-fire, which, apart from feuds with other republican groups, has been maintained to date.
 Nowadays the term 'Irish Republican Army' almost always denotes the Provisional IRA.

 Throughout the 1970s and 1980s the conflict continued claiming thousands of lives, with the UVF (and other loyalist groups) extending attacks into the Republic of Ireland and the IRA launching attacks on targets in England.
 However some things slowly began to change.
 In the 1980s Provisional Sinn Féin (the Provisional IRA's political wing) began contesting elections and by the mid-1990s was representing the republican position at peace negotiations.
-In the loyalist movement splits occurred, the Ulster Unionist Party made tentative attempts to reform itself and attract Catholics into supporting the union with Britain, while the radical Democratic Unionist Party (DUP) led by Rev. Ian Paisley began attracting working class Protestant loyalists who felt alienated by the UUP's overtures towards Catholics.
+In the loyalist movement splits occurred, the Ulster Unionist Party made tentative attempts to reform itself and attract Catholics into supporting the union with Britain, while the radical Democratic Unionist Party (DUP) led by Ian Paisley began attracting working-class Protestant loyalists who felt alienated by the UUP's overtures towards Catholics.

+In 1976 the British government withdrew Special Category Status (prisoner of war rather than criminal status) for convicted paramilitary prisoners.
+Republican prisoners began a blanket protest which escalated into a dirty protest in 1978.
+In 1980, seven republican prisoners participated in a hunger strike, which ended after 53 days.
+The 1981 Irish hunger strike was carried out over a seven-month period with the goal of re-establishing the prisoners political status.
+This hunger strike drew worldwide attention due to the deaths of ten hunger strikers including Bobby Sands.
+During the 20th century a total of 22 Irish Republicans have died while on hunger strike.